hpi-schul-cloud/gamification/README.md

 ### Docker Development

 This project provides two `docker-compose` files, one meant for development and one meant for production.
-The
+The production `docker-compose.yml` configuration does not contain definitions for the RabbitMQ service, because the gamification service is thought to connect to an already existing RabbitMQ instance.
+The development `docker-compose.dev.yml` file, however, also contains a simple RabbitMQ definition to make development easier.

 First run `npm install`.
 Then start the docker environment.